compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

 printer with a Raspberry Pi 3B+ can take about an hour (and for every 6 additional printers you add to your batch, this time increases by another hour).

-To try and cut this time down for your printer fleet, you can pre-commission the default compunaut-raspi printer image.
+To try and cut this time down for your printer fleet, you can optionally pre-commission the default compunaut-raspi printer image.

 Why would this be necessary?
 The compunaut-raspi image comes with nothing installed on it except for a salt-minion.
 It's set up this way to ensure the cleanest state after the platform is installed, before engineers being working with the system.